trisacrypto/testnet/README.md

 ## Generate Protocol Buffers

-To regenerate the Go and Javascript code from the protocol buffers:
+To regenerate the Go and Python code from the protocol buffers:

 ```
 $ go generate ./...
 ```

-The go generate directives are stored in `pb/pb.go`.
-The directives create grpc Go in the `pb` package as well as grpc-web in the `web/src/pb` directory.
+The go generate directives are stored in `pkg/rvasp/pb/v1/pb.go`.
+The directives create grpc Go in the `pb` package and grpc Python in the `rvaspy` module.